Wild horse: Przewalski's horse

-Przewalski's horse occupied the eastern Eurasian Steppes, perhaps from the Urals to Mongolia, although the ancient border between tarpan and Przewalski's distributions has not been clearly defined.
+Przewalski's horse occupied the eastern Eurasian Steppes, perhaps from the Ural Mountains to Mongolia, although the ancient border between tarpan and Przewalski's distributions has not been clearly defined.
 Przewalski's horse was limited to Dzungaria and western Mongolia in the same period, and became extinct in the wild during the 1960s, but was reintroduced in the late 1980s to two preserves in Mongolia.
-Although researchers such as Marija Gimbutas theorized that the horses of the Chalcolithic period were Przewalski's, more recent genetic studies indicate that Przewalski's horse is not an ancestor to modern domesticated horses.
+Although earlier researchers such as Marija Gimbutas theorized that the horses of the Chalcolithic period were Przewalski's, a 2003 study indicated that the Przewalski's horse is not an ancestor to modern domesticated horses.

-In 2018, a DNA study revealed that the horses belonging to the Botai culture were Przewalski's horses, raising the question of whether these animals were an isolated population, if extant Przewalski horses today represent feral descendants, or if the domestication attempt at Botai failed.
-A 2021 study argued that the Botai horses were most likely not domesticated, thus the question remains unresolved.
+In 2018, a DNA study revealed that the horses raised for meat and milk by the Botai culture 5500 years ago were Przewalski's horses.
+The paper claims specifically that modern Przewalski's horses are the feral descendents of the domesticated Botai horse, although it is also possible both groups could have descended separately from the same ancient wild Przewalski's horses.

 Przewalski's horse is still found today, though it is an endangered species and for a time was considered extinct in the wild.
 Roughly 2000 Przewalski's horses are in zoos around the world.
 A small breeding population has been reintroduced in Mongolia.
 As of 2005, a cooperative venture between the Zoological Society of London and Mongolian scientists has resulted in a population of 248 animals in the wild.

 Przewalski's horse has some biological differences from the domestic horse; unlike domesticated horses and the tarpan, which both have 64 chromosomes, Przewalski's horse has 66 chromosomes due to a Robertsonian translocation.
 However, the offspring of Przewalski and domestic horses are fertile, possessing 65 chromosomes.